-Design Give Back: How Seep Turned a Competition Win Into a National Campaign – Lyon & Lyon
+Lyon & Lyon Design Give Back: How Seep Turned a Competition Win Into a National Channel 4 Campaign – Lyon and Lyon - Branding and Packaging Design Studio, Sheffield

-Design Give Back: How Seep Turned a Competition Win Into a National Campaign Written by: Ben Lyon
+Lyon & Lyon Design Give Back: How Seep Turned a Competition Win Into a National Channel 4 Campaign Written by: Ben Lyon

 At Lyon & Lyon we’ve been fortunate to work with brands that are genuinely trying to make the world a better place.
 From biotech to sustainable packaging, these projects remind us that design isn’t just about making things look good, it can help accelerate ideas that change how we live.